-If you wish to submit an informal appeal against your results, you should outline your grounds for appeal in a letter or email, providing relevant evidence to back up any claims you are making, and send this within 20 working days of publication of the results, marked for the attention of the Chair of the Board of Examiners in your department, with a copy to the Student Support Team (studentsupport-seed@manchester.ac.uk).
+If you wish to submit an informal appeal against your results, you should outline your grounds for appeal in a letter or email, providing relevant evidence to back up any claims you are making, and send this within 20 working days of publication of the results, to the Student Support Team (studentsupport-seed@manchester.ac.uk).
 Your appeal will then be investigated and a written response will be sent to you.